Computational complexity of Berry phase estimation in topological phases of matter: Introduction

 \paragraph{Reduction to Physical Hamiltonians} We have shown our complexity-theoretic hardness for constant local Hamiltonians.
-However, it is an important open direction to extend our results to more physically motivated Hamiltonians and find more connections between the Hamiltonians considered in condensed matter physics and topological phases.
+However, it is an important open direction to extend our results to more physically motivated Hamiltonians, \RED{by which we mean Hamiltonians with additional structures commonly appearing in condensed-matter models, such as geometric locality in low spatial dimension, nearest-neighbor interactions, or restricted interaction types,} and find more connections between the Hamiltonians considered in condensed matter physics and topological phases.